idiap/bob/doc/TutorialsTrainer.rst

      >>> machine = trainer.train(data) #ordering only affects labels

-This returns a :py:class:`bob.machine.SupportVector` which can later be used for classification, as explained in :doc:`TutorialsTrainer`.
+This returns a :py:class:`bob.machine.SupportVector` which can later be used for classification, as explained in :doc:`TutorialsMachine`.

 .. ifconfig:: has_libsvm